 5. Move the Relationship Forward

 Whether yours is a service-oriented or product-centric company, your customers probably have a mindset about working with you that fits into one of three categories.
 If you recognize how your customer perceives your relationship, there are specific tactics you can use that will effectively elicit joy for them.
-These categories were developed as part of a hiring and firing insights report for agencies but I find they hold true for most B2B buyers.
+These categories were developed by AMI as part of a hiring and firing insights report for agencies but we find they hold true for most B2B buyers.
 Here are the three categories, and tactics that can evoke joy for each:

 Tactic: The top reasons that customers leave vendors are that the solution didn’t work and/or there wasn’t enough attention paid to the customer.
 Overwhelm them with service and make sure you understand their criteria for success.
 They will find real joy in knowing that this time, they made a good choice.